 Why Does My Groin Hurt When I Run?

-The groin can be considered a “busy” area from an anatomical perspective because it has a lot of bones, ligaments, muscles, tendons, and nerves attaching to or passing through the area.
-This means the list of potential culprits of your groin pain when you run is long.
+It is a “busy” area from an anatomical perspective because it has a lot of bones, ligaments, muscles, tendons, and nerves attaching to or passing through it.

-There are five primary muscles in the groin, called the adductor group, that work together to move your leg.
-The muscles in the groin include the adductor longus, adductor brevis, adductor magnus, gracilis, and pectineus.
+There are several muscle groups in the groin, firstly the adductor muscles, consisting of the adductor longus, adductor brevis, adductor magnus, gracilis, and pectineus.

 The pubic symphysis is a bony union of the two sides of your pelvis at the front portion of the bottom of your pelvis.
 It serves as the attachment point for the adductor muscles as well as the rectus abdominis muscle that forms your abs.

 The pubic symphysis also plays a key role in balancing and stabilizing your pelvis when you walk and run.